plins@clemson.edu

 -- New version!

-We study the long-term effects of maternal unemployment on children's labor market outcomes using data from the NLSY79 and NLSY79-CYA.
+We study the long-term effects of maternal unemployment on children's labor market outcomes.
+Children exposed to more maternal unemployment

-Children exposed to more maternal unemployment have lower wages and employment probabilities in adulthood.
-Importantly, these effects
+have lower wages and employment probabilities in adulthood.
+Importantly, these effects persist even after controlling for family income,

-persist even after controlling for family income, indicating that increased parental time availability does not offset the scarring
+indicating that increased parental time availability does not offset the scarring effects of unemployment.
+We find that the negative

-effects of unemployment.
-We find that the negative effects are concentrated among older children, suggesting that exposure to maternal
+effects are concentrated among older children, suggesting that exposure to maternal unemployment during late schooling and early

-unemployment during late schooling and early career years is particularly consequential.
-Specifically, we show that those children are
+career years is particularly consequential.
+Specifically, we show that those children are more likely to drop out of high school,

-more likely to drop out of high school, less likely to graduate from college, and more likely to select lower-return, lower-risk
+less likely to graduate from college, and more likely to select lower-return, lower-risk occupations in adulthood.

 Publications